scalalang2/csharp-by-example/content/docs/chapter_2/classes.md

 <br/>

-Static class is used to represents the concept is a singleton object.
+The **static class** is used to represents that the concept is a singleton object.

 The static class is not allowed to create objects, It can only contain static fields and methods.